Dividend Power Score

 - Vicki Brady – Chief Executive Officer and Managing Director

-- Kim Krogh Andersen – Group Executive, Product & Technology
+- Kim Krogh Andersen – Group Executive, Product and Technology